Author: Azizur Rahman

-The Paradise Papers has put the issue of tax avoidance firmly back in the headlines.
+The Paradise Papers put the issue of tax avoidance firmly back in the headlines.

 The documents, which originated from the law firm Appleby, lay bare the financial affairs of more than 120,000 people and companies.
-Prince Charles, Queen Elizabeth II, the President of Colombia Juan Manuel Santos and U.S. Secretary of Commerce Wilbur Ross, not to mention some celebrities, oligarchs and multinational companies, are among those whose offshore financial activities are now public knowledge thanks to the 13.4 million documents that were leaked.
+Prince Charles, Queen Elizabeth II, the President of Colombia Juan Manuel Santos and U.S. Secretary of Commerce Wilbur Ross, not to mention some celebrities, oligarchs and multinational companies, were among those whose offshore financial activities became public knowledge thanks to the 13.4 million documents that were leaked in 2016.

-Last year’s Panama Papers leaks led to investigations and the fall from grace of a number of high-profile politicians.
-While the fall-out from the Paradise Papers is still to be assessed, there is little doubt that it reveals much about complex, offshore dealings that are used to avoid paying tax.
+The Panama Papers leaks led to investigations and the fall from grace of a number of high-profile politicians.

 Anyone investigated will need advice from solicitors familiar with this area of law and adept at dealing with HM Revenue and Customs (HMRC) and any other authorities that may take an interest in anyone’s leaked financial affairs.
 Only by doing this will there be any chance of formulating an appropriate response to investigating authorities’ questions and challenging their allegations.

-If this seems alarmist, it may be worth considering the Criminal Finances Act; which only came into effect on September 30.
+If this seems alarmist, it may be worth considering the Criminal Finances Act; which came into effect in 2017.

 The Act makes companies and partnerships criminally liable if they fail to prevent tax evasion by any of their staff or external agents; even if they were unaware it was happening.
 They can face unlimited penalties.